Viking Age: Economic model

 These models constitute much of what is known about the motivations for and the causes of the Viking Age.
-In all likelihood, the beginning of this age was the result of some combination of the aforementioned models.
+In all likelihood, the beginning of this age was the result of some combination of the aforementioned hypotheses.

-The Viking colonization of islands in the North Atlantic has in part been attributed to a period of favorable climate (the Medieval Climactic Optimum), as the weather was relatively stable and predictable, with calm seas.
+The Viking colonisation of islands in the North Atlantic has in part been attributed to a period of favourable climate (the Medieval Climactic Optimum), as the weather was relatively stable and predictable, with calm seas.
 Sea ice was rare, harvests were typically strong, and fishing conditions were good.

-Historic overview
+Overview

-The earliest date given for a Viking raid is 789, when according to the Anglo-Saxon Chronicle, a group of Danes sailed to the Isle of Portland in Dorset (it was wrongly recorded as 787).
-They were mistaken for merchants by a royal official.
-When asked to come to the king's manor to pay a trading tax on their goods, they murdered the official.
+The earliest date given for the coming of Vikings to England is 789 during the reign of King Beorhtric of Wessex.
+According to the Anglo-Saxon Chronicle three Norwegian boats from Hordaland (Old Norse: Hǫrðalandi) landed at the Isle of Portland off the coast of Dorset.
+They apparently were mistaken for merchants by a royal official, Beaduhard, a king's reeve who attempted to force them to come to the king's manor, whereupon they killed the reeve and his men.
 The beginning of the Viking Age in the British Isles is often set at 793.
 It was recorded in the Anglo–Saxon Chronicle that the Northmen raided the important island monastery of Lindisfarne (the generally accepted date is actually 8 June, not January):